A Beginner’s Guide to Vegan Terminology

 A material made out of charred animal bones used to filter white sugar.
 I talked more about vegan sugar in my post on vegan pantry staples.

 The opposite of veganism.
-A belief system that conditions people to eat certain animals over others.
+A belief system that conditions people to accept eating animals

 Daiya (pronounced day-uh)